thomaszbz/native-dockerfiles-typo3/README.md

 * Allows you to edit your project's source code in your IDE without having to sync files (via ssh or ftp)
 * Allows to add one or multiple TYPO3 extensions via file share
 * Provides a user with name ``webadmin`` for the UID/GID mapping to your host system user (your UID/GID)
 * Minimalistic approach using Docker's basic provisioning (no Vagrant/Chef/Puppet/etc. required) and run by docker natively (without further virtualization technology like vmware, VirtualBox, KVM, etc.)
+* Fully benefits of CoW file systems which are supported by Docker (like BTRFS).
+Adding a new container won't consume more than a few megabytes once the base image is created.

 ## Prerequisites